 Step 5: Start the Sanding Process

 After the hardwood is installed, our crew will start the sanding process.
 On the day the sanding process begins, our crews arrive and prepare the home.
 We will plastic off any doorways or areas that are not being refinished.
 Although we have dustless sanding, occasionally dust can escape into the room.
 The plastic adds another layer of protection.

 Step 6: Sand & Buff

 The sanding of your hardwood floor involves numerous steps.
 The sanders start with a more aggressive grit sandpaper to remove the current finish and debris.
 They make several additional passes with various sanding equipment and finer sandpaper to produce a smooth, even surface.
 Once the wood is sanded, a buffer equipped with a very fine grit disc is used to blend the marks from the various sanding machines to remove all scratches and create a final, even surface.
 Finally, we tack the floor to remove any debris and apply the first coat of finish.
 It is best to stay outside of your home the night after this is completed.

-Protecting your hardwood will be the most critical component in keeping your investment looking new.
+Protecting your hardwood floors will be the most critical component in keeping your investment looking new.
 We offer several options for you.
-We recommend you put sticky felt protection on all furniture.
-Additionally, we recommend you install wool “tap-ins” to all moving wooden furniture; including chairs, bar stools, and ottomans.
+We recommend you put sticky felt protection on all furniture and install wool “tap-ins” on all moving wooden furniture; including chairs, bar stools, and ottomans.
 These wool pads pound into the legs of your chairs and last for several years.
 Plastic wheels on rolling chairs must be replaced with rubber rolling wheels.
 Barnum Floors will provide you with a complimentary cleaning kit to get you started caring for your floor properly from the first day.
 We encourage our customers to enjoy their floors and remember; “this is a floor, NOT a piece of fine furniture.”